-Muscle memory from a misspent youth has often gotten me into trouble as an adult.
-One moment in particular happened a few years ago, when there was a Hayao Miazaki / Studio Ghibli run going on at the Cornell Cinema.
-I met up with some friends to go see Princess Mononoke, and they were of course packing a bowl.
+Muscle memory from a misspent youth has gotten me into trouble an embarrassing amount as an adult.
+At some point in my late-twenties I had returned home, to scrape together some money and lick my wounds, and there was a Hayao Miazaki / Studio Ghibli run going on at the Cornell Cinema.
+So I met up with some friends to go see Princess Mononoke, and they were, of course, packing a bowl.

-Now, I quit smoking weed regularly when I was living in Taipei in my mid-20s.
-Though I had been a daily, incessant stoner for years, it had started to slowly dawn on me that the worm had turned.
+This scene was both routinely normal and highly unusual for me at that point, as I had quit smoking weed some three years earlier, while living in Taipei.
+I had been a habitual, unquestioning stoner for many years, but for whatever reason of change or perspective, it had started to slowly dawn on me there that the worm had turned.

 When I first started smoking it was a joyous discovery, mesmerizing in its ability to get me outside of myself and away from my anxieties: Touching, tasting, listening to music, watching a cool breeze run through the grass and ripple the blades, feeling its chill wash across my skin in a wave of goosebumps — Seeing the world not from the hazed depths of myself, but from a lifted vantage up and out, through a giggling kaleidoscope of vibrating color and sensation.

 Somehow though, in a twist of actual irony, it began to take me not out, but straight down and in.
 I would smoke weed with people, and then immediately become not just self-conscious, but self-critical.
 It was terrible, pure paralytic self-loathing anxiety.
 Eventually I reached a point of deciding to only smoke alone at home, as I had convinced myself I needed it to sleep.
 Then of course, I just started having these downward spiraling anxiety attacks by myself, alone in my rooftop apartment in Taipei.